<< Back to the GET Request Custom Headers example

-Custom headers are intended to provide additional information relevant to the developer or for troubleshooting purposes.
+Custom headers are intended to provide additional information related to the current request or response, or for troubleshooting purposes.
 Custom header fields usually have an X-field name appended, but this convention has been deprecated due to the inconvenience that some custom fields have become standard.

 What is GET request?

 HTTP GET is one of the nine standard HTTP methods.
 GET is used to request resources from the server using the provided URI.
 GET requests only receive data and should not change the state of the server.

 GET Request with Custom Headers Example